FloSchl8/FloSchl8.github.io/index.md

 Hi everyone,

-I'm a software engieer based in Germany.
+I'm a software engineer based in Germany.
 Most of my work is done with Java and Quarkus, but I'm also familiar with Go.

 {% include archive.html %}